couchbase/couchbase-python-client/docs/source/api/search.rst

 Parameters
 ----------

-Query parameters may be passed as the ``params`` keyword argument to :cb_bmeth:`search`.
+Query parameters may be passed as the ``options`` keyword argument to :cb_bmeth:`search`.

-.. autoclass:: Params
+.. autoclass:: SearchOptions
     :members:

 ------